jestjs/jest/README.md

 - **Speed**.
 Because most the dependencies are mocked and tests run in parallel, test execution is incredibly fast.

-- **Using Jasmine**.
-Jest deals with dependencies and test execution, but Jasmine actually runs the tests.
+- **Using Jasmine**. jest deals with dependencies and test execution, but Jasmine actually runs the tests.

-- **Used extensively at Facebook**.
-Jest runs thousands of tests at Facebook and has proven itself stable and fast.
+- **Used extensively at Facebook**. jest runs thousands of tests at Facebook and has proven itself stable and fast.

 ## Basic Example